lsadler/hello-world/README.md

 # hello-world
 Test set-up
-This is a test readme file to confirm get setup
+This is a test readme file to confirm git setup